 For the first case, we define $Y := f^{(1)}(P(X)) + U$, and for the second case $Y := f^{(1)}(X) + U$, where $U$ is uniformly distributed on $[-0.1, 0.1]$ and independent of all other variables.
 We see that in the first case, the dependence structure between $X$ and $Y$ is completely mediated by the first two principal components of $X$, while in the second case all principal components of $X$ are relevant.
 We thus expect the dimensionality reduction method to be particularly useful in the first case.

-We use cross-validation as described in \cite{steinwart2009optimal} to obtain the respective values of $\lambda$.
+We use cross-validation for the choice of $\lambda$ as described in \cite{steinwart2009optimal}, which is therein shown to be optimal asymptotically and thus leads to a regime of $\lambda$ where the error bound from Corollary \ref{cor:errorsummary} applies.
 The results are presented for different kernel functions varying in their regularity.
 Each kernel is of the form $K(x, y) = \phi(|x-y|)$, where we use

 We observe the estimation errors for the first case and different choices of kernel functions in Figure \ref{fig:case1and2}.
 As expected by the data generating process for the first case, the procedure including the dimensionality reduction step performs very well.
 However, the dimensionality reduction also mostly reduces the total error in the second case (for the $C^0$ and $C^2$ kernels), while only in the Gaussian case (where the absolute error is already very small), the asymptotic error dominates and the procedure involving dimensionality reduction produces larger absolute error, see also the discussion after Corollary~\ref{cor:errorsummary}, which gives an explanation for this behavior.\footnote{We note another possible reason for the difference in absolute errors between the choices of kernel can be the bandwidth.
 This means, the absolute errors may be more similar if we tried to optimize the bandwidth suitably (i.e., work with kernels $r \mapsto \phi(\gamma r)$ for suitable choices of $\gamma > 0$).}